Nukesor/pueue/README.md

 Anyhow, please talk to me a bit about your ideas before you start hacking!
 It's always nice to know what you're working on and I might have a few suggestions or tips :)

+Depending on the type of your contribution, you should branch of from either the `main` branch or the `development` branch.

+- Bug fixes or critical library updates should branch of `main` and be merged into `main`.
+    New patch level releases will be published for this kind of issues.
+    Any patches in `main` will also regularily be merged into `development`.
+- Everything else, such as new features, refactorings, or breaking changes, should branch of `development` and be merged into `development`.
+    Once a new minor or major version has been published, `development` will then be merged into `main`.

 There's also the [Architecture Guide](https://github.com/Nukesor/pueue/blob/main/ARCHITECTURE.md), which is supposed to give you a brief overview and introduction to the project.

 Copyright &copy; 2019 Arne Beer ([@Nukesor](https://github.com/Nukesor))